-Chrissie is acknowledged as the greatest female endurance athlete on the planet.
+Chrissie is acknowledged as one of the greatest female endurance athlete on the planet.
 She is a four-time Ironman world champion – a race that comprises a 3.8km swim followed by a 180km bike ride, and then a full marathon.
-She wins many of her races by half an hour.
-A former civil servant at DEFRA, Chrissie also worked on sanitation projects with a Nepalese NGO before dedicating herself to sport.
-She explains that when you’ve run 30km “it’s not your body that's carrying you, it's your mind."
+The former civil servant and now Global Lead for Health & Wellbeing for parkrun speaks about the mindset, persistence and motivation required to achieve your goals.

-Chrissie is a professional triathlete, four-time World Ironman Champion, and the World Record holder for Ironman-distance triathlon races.
-She is the first British athlete to hold the title, and achieved this after only a year as a professional athlete.
+Chrissie Wellington is a former professional triathlete, a four-time World Ironman Champion, and World Record holder for Ironman-distance races.
+She was the first British athlete to hold the title, and achieved this after only a year as a professional.

-With her unconventional journey to becoming the best at one of the world’s toughest sports, Chrissie speaks passionately and engagingly about taking on the impossible and achieving your goals, whether in life or in business, as an individual or a team.
+Ironman triathlons are some of the toughest endurance races in the world, usually lasting 16 hours and combining a 2 ½ mile swim, a 110 mile bicycle ride followed by a marathon.
+With her unconventional journey to becoming the best at one of the world’s toughest sports, Chrissie speaks passionately and engagingly about taking on the impossible, persistence, and achieving your goals, whether in life or in business, as an individual or a team.
 She energetically tells her inspiring story of facing fears, planning, focusing on details and overcoming adversity.
-She’ll even take more energetic audiences out for a training session.

 © Copyright 2019 JLA.
 All rights reserved.